Wanna know more about Skills? Then you came to the right place, buddy!

-Wanna know more about Skills?
-Then you came to the right place, buddy!

 With skin as tough as yours, who needs armor?
 You gain +3 to your Defense.
 You may purchase this Boon twice to increase this bonus to +6.
 This Boon only functions if you do not wear any kind of armor (You can still benefit from the use of Shields, however).
 (Requires Endurance 6+)

 You are adept at fighting unarmed.
 Your unarmed attacks deal d4 + Strength or Agility modifier damage.
 You may purchase this Boon twice to increase your unarmed damage to d6 + Strength or Agility modifier damage.
 Lastly, whenever you use a Fist weapon, increase the damage by one die type.
 (Requires Strength or Agility 6+ and Scrap 2+)

 Your mind is a trap for details, and gain Advantage on all Senses rolls that are not tied to Initiative (if you want Advantage on Initiative rolls, check out the Lightning Reflexes Boon).
 Purchasing this Boon twice gives you a photographic memory, allowing you to remember anything you see or hear with crystal clarity.
 With but a moment of concentration, you can recall even the most miniscule detail regarding anything you have personally heard or seen.
 (Requires Intellect 6+ and Senses 2+)

 You have attracted the loyal service of a companion to aid you in your adventures.
 This companion’s origin can differ radically depending on your setting.
 It could be a loyal beast companion, a robot servant, loyal squire or whatever would make sense for your setting.
-Companions have one of three roles that are detailed below.
+Companions have one of three roles (Guardian, Scout, or Support) that are detailed below.

 Companions are useful and can perform mundane tasks for you, but won’t throw their lives away for no reason or tolerate continued abuse.
 They also cannot be used as a second player character and be sent on errands that a true Hero really should be doing!
 You can’t send your Companion to go complete a quest for you to rescue a kidnapped Princess.
 That’s your job, silly!